-Sometimes your baby may need surgery to stabilize his or her condition.
-This may involve surgery to place a tube (shunt) into the baby’s skull to drain the fluid most commonly into the belly (abdomen).
+Sometimes a baby may need surgery to stabilize their condition.
+This may involve surgery to place a tube (shunt) into the baby’s brain to drain the fluid most commonly into the belly (abdomen).
 But this surgery is rarely needed in babies because their skulls are very flexible and can handle a small amount of extra fluid.

-What are possible complications of intraventricular hemorrhage in a baby?
+What are possible complications of IVH in a baby?